Microsoft Excel is a popular business application. Spreadsheets are a mainstay in virtually every company in the developed world.

 Here are some common choices.

 - Books.
 I highly recommend the Microsoft Press study guides.
-MOS Study Guide for Microsoft Excel Exam MO-200 for the Excel Associate designation, MOS Study Guide for Microsoft Excel Expert Exam MO-201 for the Excel Expert designation.
+Microsoft created Excel and they know exactly which topics you need to understand to pass the exam!
+Pick up the MOS Study Guide for Microsoft Excel Exam MO-200 to prepare for the Excel Associate exam, MOS Study Guide for Microsoft Excel Expert Exam MO-201 for the Excel Expert exam.

 - Online courses.
 There are so many fantastic courses available online.
 Right now I think the best option is Microsoft Excel – Excel from Beginner to Advanced on Udemy.
 The instructor is Kyle Pew and over 230,000 people have taken this course.

 - Live, instructor-led training.
 Many people prefer structured courses with a live trainer and opportunities to ask questions in real-time.
-If that’s you, check out our Microsoft Excel training options.
-All courses are provide remotely via Zoom or Microsoft Teams.
+If that’s you, check out our Excel training courses options.
+If you don’t like attending courses in person, we offer online training as well.

 How Much Does It Cost to Get Certified in Excel?